decentralized-identity/didcomm-book/docs/index.md

 DIDComm developer benefits include:

 - Open standards protocol, continually improved by an active community.
-- Fully decentralized with no API.
+- Fully decentralized with no central infrastructure or control.
 - Transport independent: supports https, websockets, bluetooth, and more.
 - Works well with related technologies, including blockchain, KERI, verifiable credentials, etc.